William F. Nolan: Personal life

 Nolan was born in Kansas City, Missouri, the son of Bernadette Mariana Kelly, a stenographer, and Michael Cahill Nolan, an adventurer, and sportsman.
 His family was Irish Catholic.
 He briefly attended the Kansas City Art Institute.
 Later, he worked for Hallmark Cards, Inc. writing verses and illustrating greeting cards before moving to California with his parents.

 After a few years working in offices, he met Charles Beaumont, who would remain a close friend until Beaumont's untimely death at age thirty-eight.
 Beaumont was instrumental in Nolan becoming an author.

 Nolan was a close friend to radio writer Norman Corwin as well as speculative writer Ray Bradbury.
 He was also a member of the influential Southern California School of Writers in the 1950s–1960s (known informally as "The Group"), many of whom wrote for Alfred Hitchcock Presents, The Twilight Zone, Star Trek, and other popular series of the day.
 Nolan was an ethical vegetarian and loved animals.
 In later life, he still wrote new material and was active in various literary projects, and conventions (he was Guest of Honor at Killer Con and Portland's Orycon, as well as a special guest at the World Horror Convention, World Fantasy Convention, and many others), and promotional opportunities.

 Though estranged for more than ten years, he had been married since 1970.
 He resided in Vancouver, Washington.
-With regard to his work, he stated: "I get excited about something, and I want to write about it."
+With regard to his work, he said: "I get excited about something, and I want to write about it."

 Nolan died from complications of an infection in July 2021 at the age of 93.